 Simply prepared blackened pork chops are exploding with flavor.
 They can be cooked on the grill or in the oven.

-After lots of experimenting and recipe testing we've developed the perfect homemade blackened seasoning and it's just as good on pork chops as it is on blackened chicken and blackened salmon.
+After lots of experimenting and recipe testing we've developed the perfect homemade blackened seasoning and it's just as good on pork chops as it is on blackened chicken, spicy chicken pasta, Blackened Ribeye Steak and blackened salmon.
+We even use it during the holidays on our Fried Turkey Breast.
 The pork chops you see here have been grilled, but you can also cook them in an oven.

 Is it authentic blackening?